Fine-tuned Transformer Models for Breast Cancer Detection and Classification: Results and Analysis

+Training and validation loss graphs for all models, demonstrating an overall trend of error reduction across epochs, are depicted in Figures 3, thus confirming that the two best-performing models were ViT and DeiT; ViT yields marginally higher overall accuracy than DeiT.
+This is a clear testimony of the deep learning aspect, suggesting that the vision transformer is a strong candidate for breast cancer detection, especially for tasks that are dependent upon delicate visual features and complex dependencies.
 When studies in the literature are examined, besides the accuracy measurementmetric, precision (Prec), sensitivity (Recall), and F1 score (F1) metrics were observed to be used.
 These values can be calculated in matrix form using the confusion matrix.
 The true positive values (TP), true negative (TN), false positive (FP) and false negative (FN) can be calculated in the confusion matrices of the classification results.
 Table II shows the components of the confusion matrix

 A confusion matrix is a table that is often used to numerically determine the perfor-mance of a classification method on a test dataset where the actual values are known.
 The results of the confusion matrix on the data sets we used in the study are as follows: